hassani0393/cheatsheets/nginx.md

 </p>

 ### Benefits
-Provides a comprehensive list of 61 different metrics.
-See The status page is much more detailed and user-friendly as compared to Nginx's Easily able to integrate with third party monitoring services (e.g. Datadog)
+<p>Provides a comprehensive list of 61 different metrics.
+See
+The status page is much more detailed and user-friendly as compared to Nginx's Easily able to integrate with third party monitoring services (e.g. Datadog)</p>

 ### Drawbacks
-Does not provide other features that Nginx offers such as web server capabilities.
+<p>Does not provide other features that Nginx offers such as web server capabilities.
 HAProxy is quite thorough in terms of metrics it provides.
-Of course, since it is only a load balancing software you can't use it for other purposes as you can with Nginx.
+Of course, since it is only a load balancing software you can't use it for other purposes as you can with Nginx.</p>

 ## LAMP
-it's for Linux Apache Mysql PHP
+It stands for Linux Apache Mysql PHP

 ## LEMP
-is for Linux nginx MySquel PHP
+It stands for Linux nginx MySquel PHP

 ## XAMP
-is a free and open-source cross-platform web server solution stack package developed by Apache Friends, made of Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.
+XAMP is a free and open-source cross-platform web server solution stack package developed by Apache Friends, made of Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.